-- A) ERP is intended to make minor home repairs to an essential system so that the homeowner can continue to reside in his/her home.
+ERP is intended to make necessary eligible home repairs to essential systems that would pose an immediate danger to life, safety, or health if not repaired so that the homeowner can continue to reside in his/her home.
+The purpose of ERP is not to be a comprehensive homeowner rehabilitation program, but to stabilize the homes of such qualified homeowners, needing such emergency repairs, in order to maintain the livability of the homes and the homeowners' support networks they have established within their respective communities.
 ERP does not require that the entire structure be brought into compliance with codes, but the work done must be in compliance with local adopted codes where applicable.
 If no local codes are adopted for the type of work to be performed, the work must be performed according to all applicable state codes.
 If permits are available for the type of work to be performed, the permits must be issued and inspected by the local or state jurisdiction.

-When applicable, repair work should include measures to improve both the energy efficiency and universal design of the home.
-The following are approved repair activities and represent the type of repairs that ERP is meant to address:
+The following are approved repair activities and represent the type of emergency repairs ERP is meant to address.
+When applicable, repair work should include measures to improve the energy efficiency of the home.
+Administering Agencies must obtain THDA's written approval for any repairs outside of those listed below.

-- Roofs

-- Electrical systems

-- Plumbing systems

-- Septic systems

-- · Heating and air systems

-- Repairs to floors or walls

-- Insulation

-- Window and door replacement

-- Bathroom modifications and ramps necessary for the homeowner with a physical disability to safely access and use the home for basic life functions